Who Are We

 Our principal instructors have studied in Japan with senior teachers and regularly participate in seminars in Australia conducted by high ranking delegates from Australia and Japan.
 All instructors have the technical knowledge recognised through official grades awarded by the relevant Australian or International governing bodies.

-We currently offer classes for Jodo, Iaido, Kyudo and Naginata, and are able to offer guidance on opportunities to train in Aikido and Kendo in the ACT.
+We are able to offer guidance on opportunities to train in Aikido and Kendo.